A detailed statistical analysis of the mass profiles of galaxy clusters: Statistical analysis

 \section{Statistical analysis}

-We take a Bayesian approach to the statistical analysis and the usual starting point is the likelihood function, which we calculate in the following manner.

-It requires less manipulation of the data to calculate the mass profile from the observations than to calculate the density profile.
+We take a Bayesian approach to the statistical analysis and the usual starting point is the likelihood function, which we calculate in the following manner: It requires less manipulation of the data to calculate the mass profile from the observations than to calculate the density profile.
 Therefore we integrate the density profile analytically or numerically for each model to obtain the mass distribution and compare with the data in mass space, not density space.
 Further, as mentioned above, we have found in the MC analysis that the mass samplings in each bin are close to being log-normally distributed.
 Therefore we construct the likelihood $\mathcal{L}(M_i)=\exp(-\chi^2/2)$ from the $\chi^2$ function,

 where $M(r_i)$ is the model mass profile at the radial centre $r_i$ of bin $i$, and $\ln M_i$ and $C_{ij}$ are determined by the MC analysis.